A sweaty weekend of slopitch sees Yellowknife and Fort Resolution win in Hay River

 There was a temporary home run fence put in, she added, because the dimensions for women’s slopitch are different than the men and that’s how the home runs happened.

-All of the players came from the Yk Slopitch Association — save for Dana Gard, who made the trip in to play — and LaBrode said she liked
+All of the players came from the Yk Slopitch Association — save for Dana Gard, who made the trip in to play — and LaBorde said she liked

 Skoden, meanwhile, had a tougher road on the way to victory.
 They lost just one round-robin game, that being to the Dodgers of Hay River.
 A second-place finish in the round-robin saw them get a rematch with the Dodgers on Sunday morning, but that, too, ended in defeat.